-Autumn and Winter, the Season of Night, belongs to the old Mother, the Bone Mother, or Grandmother.
-The Maiden and Younger Mother belongs to the Season of Fire, which is Spring and Summer.
+Autumn and Winter, the Season of Night, belongs to the old Mother, the Bone Mother, the Baba and Grandmother.
+The Maiden and Younger Mother belong to the Season of Fire, which is Spring and Summer.

 “Set your intention” as you build this “basic cross foundation” which is the most important because it reflects you and your basic structure of strength, basic needs at your foundation at this time of your inner spiritual life and inner emotional life.
 Then set her on your altar and mother earth to bless her and let her sit there overnight or for a few days.

 Once the basic cross of the body has been built, we then begin to add to her.
 You can go outside at a park or nature or even your yard and collect some autumn or winter field flowers, sticks, pine, straw, wheat or any wild flowers that have dried.
 Also pine cones, wild grasses to begin to add to your basic structure.
 Set intention as well on the structure as you begin to tie them onto the foundation sticks.

 What sort of structure do you need in your life right now before spring comes?
 What do you want to practice that will add to your monthly moon intentions.
 Structure can be simple, like remembering to say thanks or being grateful for who you are and the good things in your life, even if you are having a difficult time.
 For those who are very structured, add a breath meditation or anything that helps you be peaceful in the winter season to come.

 Creative ideas of different types of Marzanna here.